klustria/oci-devops-helidon-example/README.md

 13. Add .gitignore so files and directories that are not needed to be part of the repository will be ignored by git.
     ```shell
     cp ~/oci-devops-helidon-example/.gitignore .
     ```
-14. Initialize the oci-mp project directory to become a git repository.
+14. Copy the `Dockerfile` that will be used to create the application as a Docker image if the deployment target is OKE, otherwise this step can be skipped.
     ```shell
+    cp ~/oci-devops-helidon-example/main/Dockerfile .
+    ```
+15. Initialize the oci-mp project directory to become a git repository.
+    ```shell
     git init
     ```
-15. Set the branch to `main` to match the corresponding remote branch.
+16. Set the branch to `main` to match the corresponding remote branch.
     ```shell
     git checkout -b main
     ```
-16. Set the remote repository.
+17. Set the remote repository.
 Use the OCI Code Repository's https url displayed from the last terraform output or use the `get.sh` tool from `oci-devops-helidon-example` to retrieve that value.
     ```shell
     git remote add origin $(~/oci-devops-helidon-example/main/get.sh code_repo_https_url)
     git remote -v
     ```
-17. Configure git to use credential helper store so that oci repository's username and password will be entered only once on git commands that require them.
+18. Configure git to use credential helper store so that oci repository's username and password will be entered only once on git commands that require them.
 Also, set user.name and user.email which is required by git commit.
     ```shell
     git config credential.helper store
     git config --global user.email "my.name@example.com"
     git config --global user.name "FIRST_NAME LAST_NAME"
     ```
-18. Synchronize the oci repository's git log with the local repository by using git pull.
+19. Synchronize the oci repository's git log with the local repository by using git pull.
     ```shell
     git pull origin main
     ```
-19. This will prompt for username and password.
+20. This will prompt for username and password.
 Use `<tenancy name>/<username>` for the username and oci user auth token that was generated at the very start of this section for the password.
     ```shell
     Username for 'https://devops.scmservice.uk-london-1.oci.oraclecloud.com': tenancy_name/my.name@example.com
     Password for 'https://tenancyname/my.name@example.com@devops.scmservice.uk-london-1.oci.oraclecloud.com':
     ```
-20. Run the utility script from the main repository (`oci-devops-helidon-example`) to update the Config parameters:
+21. Run the utility script from the main repository (`oci-devops-helidon-example`) to update the Config parameters:
     ```shell
     ~/oci-devops-helidon-example/utils/update_config_values.sh
     ```